Pathoschild/smapi-mod-dump/compiled/okay/Tilled Soil Decay/README.md

 ## Config
 *Note: run Stardew Valley once with this mod enabled to generate the `config.json` file.*

-* `DryDecayRate`: Amount of tilled soil that will disappear.
-Normally this is 0.1 (=10%).
-Default = 0.5.
-* `DecayDelay`: Number of days that the patch must have been without water, before it can disappear during the night.
-Default = 2.
+* `EachNight`: How soil decays every night
-* `DryDecayRateFirstOfMonth`: Amount of tilled soil that will disappear at the start of a new month.
-Normally this is 0.8 (=80%).
-Default = 1.
+* `FirstOfMonth`: How soil decays at the start of a new month
-* `DecayDelayFirstOfMonth`: Number of days that the patch must have been without water, before it can disappear during the night at the end of the month.
-Default = 1.
+* `Greenhouse`: How soil decays inside the greenhouse
+* `Island`: How soil decays on Ginger Island
+* `NonFarm`: How soil decays outside the farm

+Each of the previous 5 settings consists of two options.
-* `DryDecayRateGreenhouse`: Amount of tilled soil that will disappear in the greenhouse.
-Normally this is 1.0 (=100%).
-Default = 1.
+* `DryingRate`: Chance that tilled soil will disappear.
+On the farm this is normally 0.1 (=10%), but this mod increases it to 0.5 (=50%).
-* `DecayDelayGreenhouse`: Number of days that the patch must have been without water, before it disappears in the greenhouse and other non-farm locations.
-Default = 1.
+* `Delay`: Number of consecutive days that the patch must have been without water, before it can disappear during the night.
+Normally this is 0, but for the farm this mod sets it to 2.
+Note that rain waters the patch and thus resets the days without water counter to 0.

 ## Dependencies
 This mod requires the following mods to be installed: